3rd Edition

-Within deep learning, Euclidean geometry is the default basis for deep neural networks, yet the naive assumption that such a topology is optimal for all data types and tasks does not necessarily hold.
-There exists a growing body of evidence to suggest that data and the representations that we aim to learn can be better captured through learning in corresponding geometries when exhibiting non-Euclidean structures.
-The interest in non-Euclidean deep learning has grown dramatically in recent years, with advancing methodologies, libraries, and applications.
-Beyond Euclidean will be the first workshop solely devoted to deep learning in hyperbolic and hyperspherical spaces.
+Within deep learning, Euclidean geometry is the default basis for deep neural networks.
+The naive assumption that such a grid-like perspective is optimal for all problems in computer vision does not hold.
+There is clear evidence that data and the representations we aim to learn can be better captured by learning in corresponding geometries that exhibit non-Euclidean structures (Nickel et al. 17, Sarkar.
+11).
+Interest in non-Euclidean deep learning has grown dramatically in recent years, driven by advancing methodologies, libraries, and applications.
+The Beyond Euclidean workshop series are the frontier workshops that advocate to look beyond Euclidean geometry only for deep learning in computer vision.

 The Beyond Euclidean workshop bring together computer vision researchers with a shared interest in exploring non-Euclidean geometry.
 The workshop invites researchers to submit their latest work, fostering engaging discussions through invited and contributed talks.
 We aim to overcome the limitations of Euclidean representations and unlock new possibilities.